imagej/imagej.github.io/_pages/scripting/macro.md

 ## Keyboard shortcuts

 Keyboard shortcuts can be defined by adding the key within brackets at the end of the macro name.
-These keyboard shortcuts will only work if they are [registered as shortcuts](/learn/keyboard-shortcuts), either by
+These keyboard hotkeys will only work if they are [registered as shortcuts](/learn/keyboard-shortcuts).

 Example: